Religious Centers on Campus

 Jackie Lau, Affiliate Chaplain

 Jackie grew up in Brooklyn, New York with her parents and older sister.
 She first met Compass Koinonia (CK) at New York University when she was an undergraduate student in the business school.
 It was there that Jackie committed her life to Jesus.
 She was involved in CK from freshmen through senior year, and upon graduation, continued to serve in the ministry.
 She currently works full-time in human resources for a financial services company.
 She is a member of Compass Fellowship Church with a passion for both local and international missions.
 She loves food, games, shopping and volleyball!
 Jackie met her husband, Ian, at CK at NYU.
-They’ve been married since October 2007 and is currently residing in the Greenwich Village area.
+They’ve been married since October 2007 and are currently residing in the Greenwich Village area.

 Vinny Wong, Affiliate Chaplain